 The bottom line

-Giving Baby a no-longer-popular name is a great way to imbue him with a bit of individuality from the get-go, and will be an interesting point of conversation for the rest of his life!
+Giving Baby a no-longer-popular name is a great way to imbue them with a bit of individuality from the get-go, and will be an interesting point of conversation for the rest of their life!

 And since you’re reading about names, we think you’ll love Ovia’s My baby names feature!
 We’ve collected thousands of names, along with their meanings, popularity, and associated nicknames, to help you choose the perfect one.
 You can sort by gender association and first letter, discover new options, and save all your favorites.